 - Change in your bite

 While the mild symptoms that are caused by gingivitis can be reversed, if left untreated, gum disease can cause damage to your gums, supportive tissue, and even tooth loss.
 Additionally, gum disease has been linked to an increased risk of overall health problems like cardiovascular disease, stroke, diabetes, cancer, and Alzheimer’s.
 The sooner you can schedule an appointment for treatment, the more likely you are to avoid some of these more serious health risks.

 Understanding Periodontal Therapy

-Dr. Coombs and Dr. Ross offer 3 different options for gum disease treatment in Rock Hill:
+Our dentists offer three different options for gum disease treatment in Rock Hill:

 Scaling and Root Planing

 Scaling and root planing is the most common type of gum disease treatment.
 Our dentists will scale your teeth, removing any plaque and tartar above or below your gumline.
 After you have a clean smile, they will go beneath your gumline to smooth out your tooth’s roots.
 This makes it harder for plaque and bacteria to collect under your gumline in the future.

 We will typically recommend antibiotic therapy to patients in addition to scaling and root planing for a more comprehensive treatment.
 It can be administered through oral medication or topical gel that is applied to your gums.
 These antibiotics reduce gum disease-causing bacteria in your mouth even when you’re outside of our dental office.